almachelouche/middleman/content/email/IN/prospect/015/ecosport_mp.md

 +++
 markets = ["in"]
-title = '''IN Prospect 014 EcoSport MP'''
+title = '''IN Prospect 015 EcoSport'''

 [[module]]
 path='email_modules/preheader'

-	preheader = '''Now Ford vehicles are available with early benefit, plus enjoy an interest rate of 8.15% p.a.
-So why wait?
-Make a move now!*'''
+	preheader = '''At Ford, vehicles are available with benefits for great savings, plus you can enjoy an interest rate of 8.15%.
+What are you waiting for?
+Visit your nearest Ford dealership now!*'''

 [[module]] #Header Logo
 path='email_modules/header/logodesktop'